swarup81/ELECTION_ANALYSIS/README.md

   * Denver county had 306,055 voters and 82.8% of votes from each county out of total votes.

   * Arapahoe county had 24,801 voters and 6.7% of votes from each county out of total votes

+  Folllowing is the code to generate county votes:

   Write a for loop to get the county from the county dictionary.
     for county in county_list